Strange World (TV series)

-Strange World is an American television program about military investigations into criminal abuses of science and technology.
-ABC commissioned 13 episodes, of which three aired in March 1999, before the network cancelled the program.
-The remaining ten episodes produced subsequently premiered on the Sci-Fi Channel in Spring 2002.
-The series was created by Howard Gordon and Tim Kring.
+Strange World is an American sci-fi crime drama television series created by Howard Gordon and Tim Kring for ABC.
+13 episodes were commissioned, of which three aired on ABC in March 1999 before the network cancelled the program.
+The remaining ten episodes produced subsequently premiered on Sci-Fi in Spring 2002.

-In a webchat during the 2002 run on Sci Fi, Gordon stated that, since the producers felt ABC was not going to support the show, the producers had the opportunity to write a conclusion to the story.
+In a web-chat during the 2002 run on Sci-Fi, Gordon stated that, since the producers felt ABC was not going to support the show, they had the opportunity to write a conclusion to the story.